miguelmota/eos-hello-world/README.md

 warning: transaction executed locally, but may not be confirmed by the network yet    ]
 ```

-Send a test transaction without broadcasting and returning json
+Send a test transaction without broadcasting and tx info as json

 ```bash
 root@080f8f30a32b:/hello# cleos push action hello.code hi '["bob"]' -d -j